Allow or deny custom clients in Office 365 sign-on policy

-You can filter specific clients in an Office 365 app sign on rule to allow or deny them access to Office 365 resources.
-This filter is especially useful if you want to deny access to certain clients that you do not support or trust.
+You can filter specific clients in an Office 365 app sign-on rule to allow or deny them access to Office 365 resources.
+This filter is especially useful if you want to deny access to certain clients that you don't support or trust.
 Alternatively, you can use this filter to only allow clients you trust.
-It gives you a more granular control over the clients that get access to your Office 365 app.
+It gives you more granular control over the clients that get access to your Office 365 app.

 Okta sign on policies evaluate information included in the User-Agent request header sent from the user’s browser.
 However, User-Agent can be spoofed by a malicious actor.
 To avoid this, Okta recommends the following practices: